It's Better If You Don't Understand: Background

 After the release of the singles "Nothin' on You" by B.o.B and "Billionaire" by Travie McCoy, both featuring Bruno Mars in the chorus, it was decided that the following step would be releasing a four-track digital EP as fast as possible, so that people would understand that Mars was a "real artist".
 Those two singles contributed to launching his career as a solo artist.
 Mars explained that the strength and story behind "The Other Side", one of his favorite songs on the EP, led him to name the recording after the final lyrics on the track.

 In an interview with Rap-Up, Mars explained that the song "Somewhere in Brooklyn" is dedicated to his father, who is from Brooklyn, adding that: "everyone can agree that New York is a special place".
 Lyrically, a girl is the subject of Mars's attention.
 After they met briefly, he tries to find her again somewhere in Brooklyn.
 Ari Levine talked in an interview with Sound on Sound about producing some of the songs.
 "The Other Side", whose production was re-arranged, was intended for somebody else, and several people wrote parts of the track.
-Concerning the lyrics' concept Mars said that they describe: "the lifestyle you end up living as an artist".
+Concerning the lyrics' concept Mars said they describe: "the lifestyle you end up living as an artist".

 In the same interview, Levine explained that "Talking to the Moon" took a long time to record, while he, Mars, and Lawrence decided which drums to use.
 As a result, the song was arranged and produced "in four different ways".
 When the team started composing the track, they "only had the first verse and the horns".
 However, their gut told them they were onto something.
 At one point the team: "had three different bridges and [they] spent a lot of time trying to find out which one was the best".
 American record producer and songwriter Jeff Bhasker also collaborated on the track's composition.
 "Talking to the Moon" was the first song written for the debut release once the three of them finished working with other artists and focused on the EP.